 - Ensuring compliance with the organisation’s service provider requirements (for example, assessing a law firm’s data security capabilities).

 A new world for law firms too

 This trend also has clear implications for law firms that are working with organisations who engage procurement teams.
 Law firms need to be clear about their value proposition and honest about the parts of a project that might be better handled by other providers in the market.
 Firms might find they need to become more flexible or innovative when proposing fee arrangements to clients.
 With closer scrutiny and monitoring by procurement teams, firms also have to be strict on their own costs management and manage projects closely to avoid going beyond the agreed scope.

-Practical Law Australia’s new In-House Resource Centre launches in November 2017, providing access to resources that help in-house lawyers respond to the day-to-day challenges of their role, allowing them to deliver even more value to their organisation.
+Practical Law Australia’s new In-house Resource Centre offers a centralised library of tools and resources to help in-house lawyers respond to the day-to-day challenges of their role, allowing them to deliver even more value to their organisation.
 To learn more about Practical Law Australia or to request a trial, visit the website.